goatshriek/stumpless/docs/development.md

 is public facing.
 Stumpless uses [doxygen](https://www.doxygen.nl/index.html) to generate its documentation from the header files.
 You can use the `docs` build target to generate them, provided that doxygen was installed when you ran cmake.
-Be sure to an include an `@since` tag with the current version of the library under work, so that it is clearn when it was introduced.
+Be sure to include an `@since` tag with the current version (the project version at the top of `CMakeLists.txt`) so that when it was introduced is clear.

 As you look at other functions, you will see that each function documents its thread and async safety attributes in addition to its functionality.
 There is